 “Food preservation technology is important for a number of reasons,” Apeel told LIVEKINDLY in a statement.
 “At the top of the list, it enables us to fight the global food waste crisis, which in turn helps reduce the impact on climate change, as well as provide more food for those in need.”

 “With Apeel, less food is wasted and more resources are saved,” explained the company.
 “Such as the need for single-use plastic packaging on fresh fruits and vegetables, or the need for refrigeration during transport from grower to retailer in order to maintain freshness.”

 Since 2018, Apeel has prevented more than 2 million avocados at grocery stores from going to waste.
 That has saved enough water to fill 427 Olympic-sized swimming pools.
-The company just announced that Walmart is replacing all of its plastic-wrapped English cucumbers with Apeel, cutting plastic waste equivalent by about 60,000 pounds per year
+Last year, Walmart planned to replace all of its plastic-wrapped English cucumbers with Apeel, cutting plastic waste equivalent by about 60,000 pounds per year

 “Our partnerships with retailers will continue to prevent millions of pieces of produce from ending up in landfills every year,” Apeel said.
 “Resulting in more farmland preserved, emission reductions of thousands of metric tons in greenhouse gases, and billions of gallons of water saved.”

 What Are the 5 Key Steps to Reduce Food Waste?

 While commercial, industrial, and governmental change is essential, individual adjustments can also make a significant difference.
 And in the U.S. and around the world, the vast majority of food waste occurs at home.